-EHSD's Chronic Absenteeism decreased to 16% during the return to in person instruction; however, unduplicated students had a Chronic Absenteeism rate of 18%; therefore, a 2% gap exists between all students and unduplicated students.
-Further review of our parent engagement and stakeholder input the following Goal 3 Action/Services will be prioritized by:
+EHSD's Chronic Absenteeism remained at 16% during the return to in-person instruction.
+There was also a performance gap between the suspension rate of All Studenta and Socioeconomically Disadvantaged Students of .6%.
+Further review of our educational partners' input helped determine the following Goal 3 Action/Services will be prioritized by:

-- 1. Sustaining PBIS and MTSS LEA-wide.
+1. Sustaining PBIS and MTSS LEA-wide.
 This action allows for students to be a part of a positive discipline system where desired behaviors (such as attending school regularly) are rewarded.
-Additionally, the tiers within the MTSS system allows for unduplicated students to be automatically seen as initially assumed to need Tier II supports and they have access to pro active skills based groups focused on developmental need aimed at early identification of social emotional resources including working with the school psychologist and the school's social worker until data tells us otherwise.
-(Actions 1, 2, 5) - 2.
-Rewarding and incentives promoting strong attendance.
+Additionally, the tiers within the MTSS system allows for unduplicated students to be automatically seen as initially assumed to need Tier II supports and they have access to provide for you active skills based groups focused on developmental need aimed at early identification of social emotional resources including working with the school psychologist and the school's social worker until data tells us otherwise.
+(Actions 1, 5)

+2. Rewarding and incentives promoting strong attendance.
 Continue with supplemental attendance incentives for students with perfect attendance and above 96% attendance rates principally directed to support unduplicated students, and students who have been chronically absent.
 The decrease in Chronic Absenteeism as mentioned above along with is evidence that this incentive is working, therefore we will continue this action from the 2017-2019 LCAP.
+(Action 1)

-(Action 1) - 3.
-Early Childhood Engagement and Parent Outreach: Funds will help revitalize the community parent center, literacy and support initiatives engaging parents with K-8 literacy strategies (book fair and county-wide competitions and incentives).
+3. Early Childhood Engagement and Parent Outreach: Funds will help revitalize the community parent center, literacy and support initiatives engaging parents with K-8 literacy strategies (book fair and county-wide competitions and incentives).
 This action will build capacity and empower parents to help unduplicated students with their homework and study habits at home.
+(Action 3)

-(Action 3) - 4.
-Providing access to college and career initiatives.
-Students will visit a university and or college next year with our 6-8th grade students and parents college trips will be outside of Kern County.
+4. Providing access to college and career initiatives.
+Students will visit a university and or college next year with our 6-8th grade students and parents - college trips will be outside of Kern County.
 This action is intended to provide awareness, especially for unduplicated students, that there are many opportunities if they choose to attend college or commit to a career path.
 Funds will support scheduling, booking as well as transportation (non-personnel) as well as over contract time for faculty and staff.
 (Action 4)

-K/1: Local Community - Taft College
+- K/1: Local Community Taft College

-2/3: Local Community - Bakersfield College
+- 2/3: Local Community Bakersfield College

-4/5: Local Community - CSU Bakersfield
+- 4/5: Local Community CSU Bakersfield

-6-8: College System - CSU, UC, Private
+- 6-8: College System CSU, UC, Private

+5. Based on the West Ed Student Climate Survey, 33% of the students at Elk Hills feel that it is easy for students to use or try drugs at school or school sponsored events while 34% indicated that they feel bullying occurs on campus.
+The school staff have also expressed great concern through survey data and interviews that the student behavior at Elk Hills is significantly impacting student learning and instruction efforts.
+With this information in mind, Actions 3.5 has increased funding to allow the School Psychologist to be on campus two days a week in order to provide additional social emotional supports, lessons, and activities.
+This position will also be used to access any students who are referred for special education.
+In addition to this Action, Action 3.6 has been developed in lieu of retiring Action 2.6 in order for the school to have a Dean of Students.
+The Dean will focus efforts on PBIS implementation to fidelity, SEL, restorative practices, anti-bullying campaigns, chronic absenteeism, student activities, and overall school climate.